elabftw/elabdoc/doc/addons.rst

 .. image:: img/opencloning/sequence-load.gif

 .. note::
-   If you created the resource entry using OpenCloning, you can load the json file instead, and the cloning history will be loaded automatically.
+   If you created the resource entry using OpenCloning, you can load the JSON file instead, and the cloning history will be loaded automatically.

 Loading a primer
 """"""""""""""""